dwainm/dopress/readme.md

 =======

 v2 (wordpress plugin)
-* plan and draw architecture
-* create plugin boilerplate code
-* plan post types and data create post type for todo tasks
+* implement access so that post types only show for certain users/owner
 * implement admin menu's and pages
 * implement list of todo items in the menu
 * implement page take over